nbav12/jetbrains_eval_reset/README.md

 # WebstormEvalReset
-This tool help you reset your free evaluation for Jetbrains Webstorm product
+This tool helps you reset your free evaluation for Jetbrains Webstorm product

 ## Getting Started
 To use the program, you can choose one of these options: